svoop/rodbot/lib/rodbot/plugins/slack/README.slack.md

-# Rodbot Plugin – Slack
+# Rodbot plugin – Slack

 Relay with the Slack communication network